Købmagergade 7: Blankensteiner & Søn, 1801–1844

 On 18 March 1844, the shop relocated to the corner of Amaliegade and Toldbodvej and from then on focused exclusively on nautical charts, books and devices.

 N. F. Larsen, 1845–1875

 The new owner of the property at Jøbmagergade No. 68 was glovemaker Niels Frederik Larsen.
-Larsen had founded his company on 1 April 1843 by Niels Frederik Larsen.
-Larsen lived in the building from 1871 until his death in 1881.
+Larsen had founded his company on 1 April 1843.
+He lived in the building from 1871 until his death in 1881.
 The shop was continued by his family after his death.
 The company was then continued by his sons, Carl L. Larsen (born 1847) and Fr.
 J. Larsen (born 1854).